AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 Find out more about Text Formatters [here](../Common_Settings/Text_Formatters).

-Labels are enabled by default, they can be turned on and off using the {api:anychart.core.ui.Label#enable}enable(){api} method as usual.
+Labels are enabled by default, they can be turned on and off using the {api:anychart.core.ui.Label#enabled}enabled(){api} method as usual.

 {sample}Maps\_Proportional\_Symbol\_11{sample}